All Episodes

 You don't have time to cuss anymore.

-As soon as it happens, just a few times you're done with the cussing.
+As soon as it happens, just a few times, you're done with the cussing.

-I gotta be honest with you, Margaret.
+You know, I got to be honest with you, Margaret.

 So I would just have to leave.

-I'd have to do something.
+I'd have to do something new.

 Margaret, I shouldn't reveal this.